Deep Squat Exercise: Reverse Sitting Damage with This Move

 Last updated

-• The deep squat exercise reverses sitting damage by opening compressed hip flexors and decompressing the spine
+• The deep squat reverses sitting damage by opening compressed hip flexors and decompressing your spine

-• Regular practice can eliminate lower back pain, improve hip flexibility, and restore natural posture alignment
+• Regular practice can eliminate lower back pain and improve hip flexibility

 • The exercise works best when held for 30 seconds to 2 minutes, repeated throughout your workday

-• Progressive modifications make the movement accessible regardless of your current flexibility level
+• There are modifications that make this accessible no matter your current flexibility level

-Your hip flexors—the muscles that connect your thighs to your lower back—become chronically shortened and tight.
-These muscles pull your pelvis forward and down, creating an exaggerated arch in your lower back that compresses your spinal discs.
-Meanwhile, your glutes essentially “fall asleep,” becoming weak and unable to support proper posture.
+Your hip flexors—the muscles connecting your thighs to your lower back—get chronically shortened and tight from sitting.
+These tight muscles pull your pelvis forward and down, which creates an exaggerated arch in your lower back that compresses your spinal discs.
+Meanwhile, your glutes essentially shut off and become weak, so they can’t support proper posture anymore.

-Your thoracic spine rounds forward as you lean toward your screen, while your neck cranes forward to maintain eye contact with your monitor.
-This creates a cascade of tension that travels from your neck down to your tailbone.
-Your ankles lose mobility, your calves tighten, and your entire posterior chain—the muscles along the back of your body—becomes overstretched and weak.
+Your thoracic spine rounds forward as you lean toward your screen.
+Your neck cranes forward to keep your eyes on the monitor.
+This creates a cascade of tension that travels from your neck all the way down to your tailbone.
+Your ankles lose mobility, your calves tighten, and your entire posterior chain becomes overstretched and weak.

-The result is a body that’s literally shaped by your chair, with shortened fronts and weakened backs.
-This is precisely why standing up after hours of sitting feels so difficult—your body has adapted to the seated position and fights against returning to its natural alignment.
+The result is a body that’s literally molded by your chair.
+Your front side gets short and tight, your back side gets long and weak.
+This is why standing up after hours of sitting feels so difficult—your body has adapted to the seated position and fights against returning to normal alignment.

-In the deep squat position, your hip flexors are stretched to their full length while your glutes are activated in a lengthened position.
+In the deep squat position, your hip flexors get stretched to their full length while your glutes activate in a lengthened position.
 This combination breaks the sitting pattern where hip flexors are short and tight while glutes are long and weak.
-The result is immediate relief from that tight, pulling sensation in your hips and lower back.
+I noticed immediate relief from that tight, pulling sensation in my hips and lower back the first time I held this position for more than 30 seconds.

 Spinal Decompression

-Unlike sitting, which loads your spinal discs with compression forces, the deep squat exercise creates gentle traction through your entire spine.
-Your vertebrae separate slightly, allowing disc material to redistribute and relieving pressure on compressed nerves.
+Sitting loads your spinal discs with compression forces.
+The deep squat exercise creates gentle traction through your entire spine.
+Your vertebrae separate slightly, which allows disc material to redistribute and relieves pressure on compressed nerves.

 The squat position also encourages a natural lumbar curve, which is the opposite of the rounded spine that sitting promotes.
 This curve distributes weight evenly across your vertebrae instead of concentrating stress on the front edges of your discs.

 Proper form in the deep squat exercise is essential for maximum benefit and injury prevention.
-Many people attempt this position incorrectly, which can actually perpetuate poor movement patterns instead of correcting them.
+I see a lot of people attempt this position incorrectly, which can actually reinforce poor movement patterns instead of correcting them.

-Start by standing with your feet slightly wider than shoulder-width apart, toes pointed slightly outward.
+Start with your feet slightly wider than shoulder-width apart, toes pointed slightly outward.
 This stance provides the most stable base and allows for optimal hip mobility.
-Your feet must remain completely flat throughout the entire movement—this is non-negotiable for proper form.
+Your feet must remain completely flat throughout the entire movement.
+I can’t stress this enough—it’s non-negotiable for proper form.

-Keep your chest proud and your shoulders back as you begin the descent.
+Keep your chest up and shoulders back as you begin the descent.
 Many people make the mistake of rounding forward as they squat down, which recreates the same spinal position that causes problems in sitting.
 Instead, maintain an upright torso with a slight natural arch in your lower back.

 The Descent